Repairs and Maintenance

 If the repair is your responsibility or has arisen due to neglect, you will have to pay the cost of the repair.

-These are the repairs we will charge you for
+Find out more about repairs we will charge you for.

-Our Fair Processing Notice provides information on how we use and safeguard your personal data.
+Our Privacy Notice provides information on how we use and safeguard your personal data.